Google begins work on Hyderabad campus, largest outside its headquarters - The Statesman

 “I am pleased that Google is deepening its roots in Hyderabad through this landmark building which incorporates sustainability into its design, keeping in mind Hyderabad’s large and future-focused talent pool,” said Rama Rao, who unveiled the building design at a ceremony held onsite.

-The campus was originally planned as a 2 million square facility with an investment of Rs 1,000 crore.
-An agreement was signed between the Telangana government and Google in 2015 when Rama Rao had visited the company headquarters in California.
+An agreement for the campus was signed between the Telangana government and Google in 2015 when Rama Rao had visited the company headquarters in California.

-Google currently operates out of a leased facility in Kondapur in Hyderabad and employs about 7,000 people.
-The new campus, which was earlier expected to be ready in 2019, is likely to nearly double the headcount.

 Meanwhile, Google on Thursday signed an MoU with the Telangana government to support and accelerate its vision of leveraging technology for sustainable economic development and inclusive social development.